Henry Folland: Aviation career

-Folland Aircraft Ltd.
+Folland Aircraft Ltd

 Folland left the company in 1937, following the takeover of Gloster by Hawker, feeling that Hawker designs would be favoured over his own.
 Folland purchased the British Marine Aircraft Company at Hamble, near Southampton, renaming it Folland Aircraft Limited.

 Initially, Folland Aircraft was mainly involved in sub-contract work for other aircraft manufacturers particularly during the Second World War.
-Some 45 civil and military projects were offered by Follands to meet Air Ministry requirements.
+Some 45 civil and military projects were offered by Folland to meet Air Ministry requirements.
 Only one – the Fo.108 – a flying engine testbed nicknamed the "Frightful" from its appearance, was accepted and 12 of these were built.

+The company's most well-known design was the Gnat, famously a member of the Yellowjacks and the Red Arrows and succeeded by the Hawker Siddeley Hawk as the RAF's main fast jet training aircraft.
+However Folland never lived to see its first flight.

 Later years

-By July 1951, Folland was suffering from severe ill health and resigned as Managing Director being succeeded by the designer W. E. W. Petter who had left English Electric.
-Nonetheless he remained on the Board until his death on 4 September 1954.
+By July 1951, Folland was suffering from severe ill health and resigned as managing director being succeeded by the designer W. E. W. Petter who had left English Electric.
+Nonetheless, he remained on the Board until his death on 4 September 1954.
 Three weeks earlier, Petter's Folland Midge, the precursor to the Folland Gnat had made its first flight.
 In his book, Sky Fever, Sir Geoffrey de Havilland describes Folland as becoming a recluse after he retired as managing director.